Meta Staff Raise Concerns About the Impacts of Staff Cuts, as Ad Buyers Report Ongoing Problems

 Meta has been working to reduce its staff overheads, as part of its ‘Year of Efficency’ focus, which comes in response to worsening global market conditions, which have led to a significant reduction in Facebook and Instagram ad spend.
 Meta also continues to invest billions into its next-level metaverse experience - and in order to maintain its focus on this element, it needs to better rationalize staff, and ensure that it’s spending in key areas, as opposed to more experimental and speculative projects.

-Already, Meta has cut 11k roles – or 13% of its workforce – with a further 10k cuts coming over the next few months, the next wave of which is set to be implemented sometime this week.
+Already, Meta has cut 11,000 roles – or 13% of its workforce – with another 10,000 cuts coming over the next few months, the next wave of which is set to be implemented sometime this week.
 And according to The Washington Post, Meta insiders are increasingly concerned that these latest cuts will impact its content moderation and safety processes, which could limit Meta’s efforts on this front.

 As per The Washington Post: